 Here are some of the types of cases our car accident attorneys most commonly see:

 No matter the cause, the attorneys at Gibson Hill Personal Injury are committed to helping you seek the compensation you deserve for your Houston car accident.
-Your focus should be on recovery, but it may feel like dealing with the other driver’s insurance company is a full-time job.
+Your focus should be on recovery, but dealing with the other driver’s insurance company may feel like a full-time job.
 Having an experienced auto accident lawyer on your side means you can focus on healing while we take on the burden of fighting for your legal rights.

 Contact the car accident attorneys at Gibson Hill in Houston today for a free consultation regarding your auto accident claim.